 Idli

 Idli is also one of the healthiest South Indian breakfast dishes.
 We can add yeast to the idli batter for fermenting.
-After 8-9 hours fermented idli batter will have a nice sour aroma.
+After 8 to 9 hours fermented idli batter will have a nice sour aroma.

 Clearly, several foods and drinks contain yeast.
 For the yeast-intolerant, this could be a tough issue.
 Fortunately for vegans, however, yeast isn’t on the nonliteral naughty step, with most vegetarians clear that yeast is appropriate at intervals for a vegan diet.